-Knowledge of the data protection and freedom of information legislation may also be useful.
+Knowledge of data protection and freedom of information legislation is also useful.

 You'll need to have good quality voluntary or paid work experience to get a place on a postgraduate course.
 This experience should be in an archives environment, not a library.

 Approach local archives for voluntary opportunities and search ARA Placement Opportunities for a list of organisations offering placements.
 The largest archives services are likely to be in local government and universities.
 Make contacts wherever you can.

 Assistant archivist positions are advertised in the local and national press and also on the Archives-NRA List.
 For contact details of local archive and records management services, see The National Archives - Find an archive.

 Many archivists are employed by local government.
 Opportunities are also available with: